RoseMaster3000/Custom-Renpy-Launcher/README.md

 # About
 This is my custom version of the Renpy Front Page.

-It puts the "Launch Project" button on the top right.
-I do this so I can put the window in the bottom left corner of my screen so that only the Launch Project button is visible.
-This saves useful screen real estate.
-I also disable skipping in the launcher, since this it has not function other than displaying an annoying graphic.
+* The "Launch Project" button is moved to the top right of the GUI.
+This is done so that the window can be dragged to the bottom left corner in a way that only the "Launch Project" button is visible.

+* Skipping is disabled.
+Skipping has no function in the launcher, and leaving it enables results in a usueless graphic when the CTRL key is pressed.

 ## Installation